-Insurers set their own Green Slip prices in a competitive market, which is why we want you to shop around or use our Green Slip Calculator to get the best deal.
+Insurers set their own Green Slip prices in a competitive market, which is why we want you to shop around or use our Green Slip Price Check to get the best deal.

 This is general advice only.
 Give us a call if you need more information.